Peppygal/Palmoria_HR_Analysis_Capstone_Project/README.md

   These are as a result of our analysis:

-### 1. Gender Distribution
-- Males dominate the workforce across all three regions.
-- Some departments had no female representation, indicating bias in hiring or retention.

-### 2. Ratings vs Gender
-- Males received slightly higher average ratings.
-- Fewer women were found in the top performance category, which affects bonuses and promotions.

-### 3. Gender Pay Gap
-- Significant pay gaps found in departments like Engineering and Sales.
-- South and West regions showed more disparity than the North.

-### 4. Minimum Wage Compliance
-- Not all employees earned the required minimum of $90,000.
-- Most below-compliance salaries were in the South region.
-- Created a salary band chart showing how many employees fall within each $10,000 range.

-### 5. Bonus Allocation
-- Bonuses were calculated based on a secondary dataset with rating-to-bonus rules.
-- Total salary (base + bonus) was computed for each employee.
-- Regional bonus payout summary was generated for budgeting.

----

 ##  Key Strategies and Recommendations
 - **Diversity hiring drive** for underrepresented departments and regions